Nancy Cordes: Professional

 Cordes has been a major contributor to CBS News' election coverage since 2008.
 On Election Night 2020, Cordes was part of the in-studio anchor team and led coverage of House and Senate races.
 In 2016 she was the lead CBS News correspondent covering Hillary Clinton's presidential bid and co-hosted a primary debate in Iowa.
 She covered President Obama's bid for re-election in 2012.

 Cordes joined CBS News in 2007 as transportation and consumer safety correspondent.
 Previously, Cordes was an ABC News correspondent based in New York (2005–07), where she reported for all ABC News broadcasts and covered major news stories including Hurricane Katrina, the war in Iraq and the 2004 election.
 Before that, she was a Washington-based correspondent for NewsOne, the affiliate news service of ABC News (2003–04).
 Prior to ABC News, Cordes was a reporter for WJLA-TV Washington, D.C.
 (1999-2003).
 While at WJLA-TV, Cordes covered the Sept.
 11, 2001, attack on the Pentagon, the 2000 presidential race, the Washington, D.C.-area sniper attacks and peacekeeping efforts in Bosnia.
 She began her career as a reporter for KHNL-TV in Honolulu (1995–97).

 Personal life

 Cordes married Harald Cordes in 2006.
 She currently resides in Washington, DC, with her husband, daughter, and son.

 Controversy

-Cordes created controversy after Adam Schiff delivered closing arguments for the prosecution of Donald Trump's impeachment by quoting "senators have been warned — vote against the president and your head will be on a pike, I don't know if it's true”.
-A report by Cordes that she attributed to a Trump confidant.
+Cordes created controversy with a report based on what she attributed to a Trump confidant.
+Adam Schiff delivered closing arguments for the prosecution of Donald Trump's impeachment by quoting "senators have been warned: Vote against the president and your head will be on a pike; I don't know if it's true”.